 - funeral and burial expenses

 - loss of companionship

 We realize that no amount of money could truly compensate for the love and companionship of your loved one, but holding the negligent parties responsible for the death of your loved one culpable can help secure your financial future and keep you from sliding into ruin.

 Contact a Car Accident Attorney ASAP

 These simple tips can help you prevent any further injuries and damage after a crash.
-If you have been injured by a negligent driver, call a Chicago auto accident attorney from Willens Injury Law Offices.
+If you have been injured by a negligent driver, call a Chicago auto accident attorney from Willens & Baez.
 Call us at (312) 957-4166 to protect your legal rights.